TSHA (musician)

 Teisha Matthews (born 26 December 1991), known professionally as TSHA, is a British DJ and record producer, born and raised in Fareham.
-Her music has earned well over 180 million streams on across all platforms, earning her accolades such as becoming a DC-10 resident, delivering a BBC Essential Mix, nominations for the MOBO's (Best Dance Act).
+Her music has earned well over 180 million streams across all platforms, earning her accolades such as becoming a DC-10 resident, delivering a BBC Essential Mix, nominations for the MOBO's (Best Dance Act).
 Her debut album, Capricorn Sun, was named Album of the Year by DJ Mag and BBC R1 Dance.